SalimSalimi/VueJsCourse/README.md

     ``<a v-bind:href="data">``

 ## Directives
-* v-on: It listens to any sort of DOM events
+* *v-on*: It listens to any sort of DOM events, _*can be replaced with @*_
-* v-bind: Bind data or methods on HTML attributes (like href)
+* *v-bind*: Bind data or methods on HTML attributes (like href) _*we can use :href without v-bind*_
-* v-once: It forces an element to be rendered only once.
+* *v-once*: It forces an element to be rendered only once.
 Exemple:\
     if we render a value on h1 element and this value would change after, It will automaticly update to the new value.
 So, to avoid this, we have to use v-once to take just only the first value.
-* v-html: By default, we can not render HTML code directly, we have to use this directive to do it: v-html="htmlcode"
+* *v-html*: By default, we can not render HTML code directly, we have to use this directive to do it: v-html="htmlcode"
-* v-model: A directive to use Two-Way Data Binding.
+* *v-model*: A directive to use Two-Way Data Binding.

+## Propeties
+* *el*: The id of the HTML element that we want to connect our Vue object
+* *data*: Holds the data
+* *methods*: Declares all our methods that we can use from our Vue object
+* *computed*: Declares methods that are called when it's necessary.
+It accepts only Synchronous code
+* *watch*: Like observer, watches the changes of a data and call a function that we declare on watch block.
+Can call asynchronous code

 ## Events
 To handle events with VueJs, we have to use ```v-on``` directive.
 It uses the same DOM event like: v-on:click.\